 The number of abortions performed in Arkansas each year is near record lows, according to the latest findings from the Arkansas Department of Health.
 Watch the video below to learn more.

 Last week Arkansas won a major, pro-life victory in court.
 Watch this video to learn more.

 FOR IMMEDIATE RELEASE

 Cox credited a series of pro-life laws passed in recent years with much of the decline in abortion.
 “In 2015 Arkansas passed one of the best informed-consent laws in the nation.
 It ensures women are given all the facts about abortion up front, including information about abortion’s risks, consequences, and alternatives.
 According to state reports, over the past two years more than seven hundred women have chosen not to have abortions after being given that information.
 Last year the legislature improved this pro-life law and passed more than half a dozen others.”

 Cox said Family Council will continue working to end abortion in Arkansas.
-“While we are glad the number of abortions continues to fall, it’s important to remember that the vast majority of these abortions were performed on healthy women carrying healthy babies.
+“While we are glad the number of abortions is near historic lows, it’s important to remember that the vast majority of the abortions performed last year were on healthy women carrying healthy babies.
 Abortion is a tragedy.
-We intend to continue working to end abortions in Arkansas.”
+We intend to continue working to end abortion in Arkansas.”

 Family Council is a conservative education and research organization based in Little Rock, Arkansas.